cva-design/figpad/README.md

 > Where are scripts stored?

-Scripter stores its scripts locally on your computer, in the browser's—or Figma desktop app's—local storage, specifically IndexedDB.
+Figpad stores its scripts locally on your computer, in the browser's—or Figma desktop app's—local storage, specifically IndexedDB.

 > How do I download a copy of my scripts?